openshift/installer/README.md

 # Tectonic Installer Kit

-The Tectonic Installer Kit creates a Kubernetes cluster installed the "Tectonic Way".
-It provides good defaults but also enable install automation, and user customization.
+Tectonic is built on pure-upstream Kubernetes but has an opinion on the best way to install and run a Kubernetes cluster.
+This project helps you install a Kubernetes cluster the "Tectonic Way".
+It provides good defaults, enables install automation, and is customizable to meet your infrastructure needs.

 Goals of the project: